gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <p>Feedback can be viewed and downloaded as CSV or Excel files at any time using the Feedback Viewer website.</p>

 <p>The Feedback Viewer is a password protected environment available to all page feedback participants.
-Contact the DTO to access to the site.</p>
+Contact the Canada Digital Service to access to the site.</p>

 <p>Email: <a href="mailto:dto.btn@tbs-sct.gc.ca">dto.btn@tbs-sct.gc.ca</a></p>